BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ## **4\.
 Symlinking**

 Every time you make a change to your mod, you have to exit the game, repack your mod, and launch the game again to see the effect.
-Symlinking is optional, although highly recommended, as it allows you conveniently avoid the aforementioned steps aka hot load your mod.
+Symlinking is optional, although **highly recommended**, as it allows you conveniently avoid the aforementioned steps and hot reload your mod.

 > If this sounds too complicated, you can also move your workspace into the `Mods` folder in `Data`.
 > For this follow  [4.2\.
 Alternative to symlinking: Move your project to the Mods folder](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-42-alternative-to-symlinking-move-your-project-to-the-mods-folder)